polkadot-developers/polkadot-docs/polkadot-protocol/basics/networks.md

     id1[Local] --> id2[Westend] --> id4[Kusama] --> id5[Polkadot]
     id1[Local] --> id3[Paseo] --> id5[Polkadot]
 ```
-This flow ensures that developers can thoroughly test and iterate without risking real tokens or affecting production networks.
+This flow ensures developers can thoroughly test and iterate without risking real tokens or affecting production networks.
 Testing tools like [Chopsticks](#chopsticks) and various TestNets make it easier to experiment safely before releasing to production.

 A typical journey through the Polkadot core protocol development process might look like this: